 - Seasonings: Salt, pepper, and ground nutmeg.

 - Egg Yolks: Separate the yolks from the egg whites (you can save the egg whites for an omelet or meringue later).
 Have the yolks at room temperature before adding them to the recipe.
+They add richness and a creamy texture to the potatoes.

 - Optional Garnishes: You don’t honestly don’t even need any garnishes, but if you want, add some parmesan cheese, sour cream, and chives for even more flavor.